 The diagram below shows the key elements in SQLstream s-Server’s system architecture, providing an overview of a SQLstream s-Server-based system in the context of external applications, data sources and sinks, databases, and other systems.

-The SQLstream runtime component that manages and executes SQLstream s-Server applications. s-Server lets you read and write structured and unstructured data; create, update, query, merge, and delete streams; and apply analytics built in SQL and Java. s-Server is a Relational Data Stream Management System.
+s-Server is the core component of Guavus SQLstream.
+It manages and executes SQLstream s-Server applications, parsing data from sources, running analytics, and formatting data as output. s-Server lets you read and write structured and unstructured data; create, update, query, merge, and delete streams; and apply analytics built in SQL and Java. s-Server is a Relational Data Stream Management System.
 This means that s-Server acts like a relational database, and uses SQL as an interface, but manages data streams alongside tables.
 Like database tables, streams store data in columns, but streams are effectively infinite.
 You work with these by declaring windows and running analytics on these.

 StreamLab is a web application development environment that automatically generates streaming SQL, which are known as “StreamApps.”
 Using StreamLab’s graphical interface, you can set up input streams for data, apply built-in analytics to this data, and create sinks for data for output to external locations.